sveronneau/cloudbuild-packer-container/README.md

 Clone this repo:<br>
 $ git clone https://github.com/sveronneau/cloudbuild-packer-container

-Go to the directory that has the source code for the packer Docker image:<br>
+Go to the cloned repo directory:<br>
 $ cd cloudbuild-packer-container

 <b>Make sure you have a secret setup in Secret Manager that contains the JSON value of a Service Account with Project Editor role.</b><br>

-Build the Docker image via Cloud Build:<br>
+Launch the cloud Build job:<br>
 $ gcloud builds submit --config cloudbuild.yaml .

 # VARIABLES<br>